richadudani/Assigment1--Fintech-Case-Study/README.md

     4. Employees metrics is ranked third among it's top 10 competitors.
 The top 10 competitors average 137

 ### How is your company performing relative to competitors in the same domain?
     Wealthsimple is a market leader in the robo-advisory space in Canada.
 They outperform competitors in various product/service which is detailed out in question above.
+Refer to "WS versus Competitors" table submitted in the repository.

 ## Recommendations